scikit-learn-contrib/MAPIE/doc/theoretical_description_metrics.rst

 Regression MWI Score
 --------------------

-The **Regression MWI (Mean Winkler Interval) Score** evaluates prediction intervals by combining their width with a penalty for intervals that do not contain the observation [8, 10].
+The **MWI (Mean Winkler Interval) Score** evaluates prediction intervals by combining their width with a penalty for intervals that do not contain the observation [8, 10].

 .. math::